allenai/spike-ds-tutorials/README.md

    ```
    python -m pip install -r requirements.txt
    ```

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage

-Before running the scripts for dataset creation and learning, let's have a look at the patterns that make the input for SPIKE.

-### Getting Data
 The following scripts are based on the output of SPIKE's jsonlines output file.
 Check out our blog post for a detailed example.
 To sum up,
 1. run the following [query in SPIKE](https://spike.apps.allenai.org/datasets/wikipedia/search#query=eyJtYWluIjoie1widHlwZVwiOlwiQlwiLFwiY29udGVudFwiOlwicG9zaXRpdmU6dz17c2Nob29sczowZGE1MjM5Mzc3ZTQyNGFhYzFjZmRiNTY4YjlkZDJiODdkMmFiZmI3YmViOGJlNDExMjViZWU1NWU4MjQ4ZDM4fSZlPU9SR1wifSIsImZpbHRlcnMiOiJbXSIsImNhc2VTdHJhdGVneSI6Imlnbm9yZSJ9&autoRun=true):